Joe Pera Talks with You: Reception

 Joe Pera Talks with You has received critical acclaim, with much of the praise going towards the show's unique tone and writing.
+On the review aggregator website Rotten Tomatoes, the first season has an approval rating of 100% with an average rating of 8/10 based on 6 reviews.
+In a 4/5 stars review for Common Sense Media, Martin Brown noted the subversiveness of Pera's character, noting, "the socially awkward comedian/host is a recognizable type at this point.
+The twist here is that [...] instead of his social awkwardness getting him into trouble or making him the butt of the joke, it's merely the surface of a thoughtful, confident character who knows who he is. [...]
+The result is a sweet, thoughtful comedy about the small joys of everyday life."

-In a positive review, The A.V.
+The A.V.
 Club's Erik Adams writes that "It’s a particular type of funny, of the soft-spoken, deadpan, and disarming type that Pera practices onstage and on the talk-show circuit.
 It’s one of his many gifts as a performer, the way his understated wardrobe, deliberate delivery, and nervous body language set an expectation for awkwardness, before Pera pulls the rug out from under the audience with the confidence of his pacing and the precision of his writing."
-Indiewire's Steve Greene gave the second season an A- and wrote "This is nice.
+Indiewire's Steve Greene gave the second season an A− and wrote "This is nice.
 There’s no irony, no rug pull, no cynicism in what he says.
 Just one person grateful for something that hasn’t even arrived yet.
-That’s the show in a nutshell: a chronicle of a guy so enthusiastic about the tiny pleasures of life that he’s even happy about potential things."
-The Ringer's Tyler Parker hailed the show as "the anti-cringe" of comedy show, adding, "If cringe comedy is the theater of the uncomfortable—crank up tension, break with laughter, repeat—then consider Joe Pera Talks With You the anti-cringe.
-A warm blanket of a comedy.
-Mellow, joyful, and good-hearted.
-A balm.
-Watch and relax."
+That’s the show in a nutshell: a chronicle of a guy so enthusiastic about the tiny pleasures of life that he’s even happy about potential things".
+Josh Terry of Vice hailed the show as an "essential salve against cynicism: It's relaxing and gentle TV that revels more in its meditative beauty than its eccentric comedy".